 Epidemiology is the study of how often diseases occur in specific populations and why.
 Epidemiological research is the cornerstone of public health.
 Epidemiological evidence provides the foundation for public health measures, aimed at reducing disease burden in specific populations.

 This course will introduce you to basic methods and study designs in epidemiology.
+The prevalence, incidence and main determinants of major communicable and non-communicable diseases will be addressed.
 By using examples, this course teaches different study designs used in epidemiology and public health research such as: case-control studies, cohort studies, randomized controlled trials and systematic reviews.
 Also, basic epidemiological and public health measures of associations will be discussed as well as potential biases and internal and external validity of epidemiological findings.

 At the end of this course, students will be able to: